SafuGit/ccnet_scraper/README.md

 **5. Type the town name in quotation marks on the left side and value in the right side example:-**

 'Envy': '//* [@id="app"]/div[1]/div[1]/div[10]/div[697]'

+## How to use?
+Just run the main.py script, and correctly input the questions and it will open a new microsoft edge instance and your result will be outputted in the console!